 People with spina bifida are of normal intelligence, but for unknown reasons they are more likely than the general population to have learning disabilities such as dyslexia, difficulty paying attention, and problems with learning math.

 Babies that are born with meningocele or myelomeningocele are at risk of developing meningitis, an infection of the lining of the brain and spinal cord.
 For this reason, newborns with these types of spina bifida often undergo surgery to close their spinal lesion in the first few days after birth.
-Unfortunately, there’s no way to repair the damaged nerve tissue, and attempts to intervene and prevent damage before birth have not been successful.
+There have been developments in the area of fetal spinal surgery and some specialized medical centres may perform surgery while the fetus is still in the womb to prevent further damage to the spinal cord.

 It’s also possible to detect it before birth.
 This can be done using a variety of tests.
 A blood test can be done between Week 16 and Week 18 of pregnancy to measure levels of maternal serum alpha-fetoprotein (MSAFP).
 This test will show a higher level in 75% to 80% of women carrying a baby with spina bifida.